 For my money, the uncomfortable part of imagining “baptized nations” is that it seems all the worse for baptism.
 For his part, Leithart cheerfully invokes the precedents of mass national baptism and conversion as they occurred in the early Middle Ages with groups such as the Franks, the Saxons and the Rus.
 I’m just not sure we can take these accounts at face value, however.
 The case of the Saxons is particularly unfortunate.
 When we say he “required” baptism, Charlemagne had imposed Christianity at swordpoint, mass executing thousands of Saxons who were not keen on the new religion and hanging the death penalty over any others who would not observe Christian practices.
 Color me skeptical that this is what Jesus or Paul or Leithart himself have in mind.

 In other, less brutal instances, the “conversion” in question seems to be more about Christianity adapting to the local culture and the political elite, not the other way around.
 One need only read a little of Gregory of Tours to start questioning how converted the Franks really were; Gregory appears to have his own doubts at times.
-And looking at the local synods of the period across the Christian landscape, it is pretty clear syncretism is rampant: it’s arguably the chief concern of bishops and abbots when the start engaging with the majority population that lives in the countryside.[1]
+And looking at the local synods of the period across the Christian landscape, it is pretty clear syncretism is rampant: it’s arguably the chief concern of bishops and abbots when they start engaging with the majority population that lives in the countryside.[1]

-Anyone still inclined to think that mass conversion was thorough, holistic, and basically in-line with the NT has should read Peter Heather’s Christendom, which, in the judgment of this historian, gives a far more realistic, evidence-backed, and decidedly unromantic view of what was actually happening in many of these national conversions.
+Anyone still inclined to think that mass conversion was thorough, holistic, and basically in-line with the NT should read Peter Heather’s Christendom, which, in the judgment of this historian, gives a far more realistic, evidence-backed, and decidedly unromantic view of what was actually happening in many of these national conversions.
 The picture he paints is not flattering to national conversions, to put it simply.

 Another reason I doubt that democratization is the real reason someone like me doesn’t love the notion of national baptism: highly undemocratic Christians have argued that the politically uncoerced will is vital to authentic religion.
 To name just two, Lactantius and post-Milvian-Bridge-epiphany Constantine both insisted on freedom of religious conviction.
 Whatever else they were, these men were not modern democrats, and we may be grateful that Constantine had more scruples than Charlemagne.
 Now, there’s an interesting story about why this reasoning dropped out of consensus political theology and Christian social imagination, but in any event, non-coerced conversion was not originally the offspring of modernity, the Enlightenment, or democratization.